FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

-# How to define actions
+# How to define an action

 !!! tip "Warning"